Table of Contents

 npm install express

-3. Create the API: Create a file named app.js and add the following code:
+Create a file named server.js and add the following code:

 const express = require('express');